androxim/minddrawplay/README.md

 ![MindDrawPlay screen](mdpscreen.jpg)
 ![MindDrawPlay screen2](mdpscreen_2.jpg)

-Code is written in C++ / Qt, the project is specifically made for mobile EEG device MindWave NeuroSky, but also can work with other EEG devices through BCI2000 module and can be adapted for other mobile or full EEG systems.
+Code is written in C++ / Qt, the project is specifically made for mobile EEG devices MindWave NeuroSky / MyndPlay, but also can work with other EEG devices through BCI2000 module and can be adapted for other mobile or full EEG systems.

 ====